CitiesSkylinesMods/DocumentationWiki/Writerside/topics/GetColors()-format-not-supported-System.NotImplementedException.md

 ## Was it Fixed?

-If not, check the internet - there may be similar issues with unrecognised files in other folders.
+If not, check the internet - there may be similar issues with unrecognized files in other folders.

 Something else?
 See: [](Troubleshooting.md)